-As of June 30, 2009 and 2008, the System held approximately \$1,097 million and \$927 million, respectively, in loans and interest receivable from plan members, which represents 35% and 26%, respectively of the total investment portfolio.
+As of June 30, 2010 and 2009, the System held approximately \$1,226 million and \$1,097 million, respectively, in loans and interest receivable from plan members, which represents 37 % and 35%, respectively of the total investment portfolio.
+As of June 30, 2010, loans and interest receivable from plan members consist of \$141 million in mortgage loans, \$1,005 million in personal loans, \$62 million in cultural trips loans, and \$27 million in accrued interest receivable, less \$9 million in allowance for adjustment and losses in realization.
 As of June 30, 2009, loans and interest receivable from plan members consist of \$128 million in mortgage loans, \$911 million in personal loans, \$49 million in cultural trips loans, and \$20 million in accrued interest receivable, less \$10.5 million in allowance for adjustment and losses in realization.
-As of June 30, 2008, loans and interest receivable from plan members consist of \$116 million in mortgage loans, \$782 million in personal loans, \$37 million in cultural trips loans, and \$18 million in accrued interest receivable, less \$27 million in allowance for adjustment and losses in realization.
-As of June 30, 2009 and 2008, the fair value of the System's investment in limited partnerships amounted to \$34.9 and \$42.3 million, respectively, which represents approximately 1% of the investment portfolio for each year.
+As of June 30, 2010 and 2009, the fair value of the System's investment in limited partnerships amounted to \$55 and \$35 million, respectively, which represents approximately 2% and 1% of the investment portfolio, as of June 30, 2010 and 2009.

 The System earns additional investment income by lending investment securities to brokers via its custodian's securities lending program.
-The brokers provide collateral to the System and generally used the borrowed security to cover short sales and failed trades.
+The brokers provide collateral to the System and generally use the borrowed securities to cover short sales and failed trades.
 The cash collateral received from the brokers is invested in a short-term investment fund in order to earn interest.
-For financial statements purposes, the amount of securities as of June 30, 2009 that was involved in the securities lending transactions was presented with the required disclosures, according to the current government accounting pronouncements.
-For the years ended June 30, 2009 and 2008, net income from the securities lending activity amounted to approximately \$247,000 and \$349,000, respectively.
+For financial statements purposes, the amount of securities that was involved in securities lending transactions as of June 30, 2010, has been presented, along with the required disclosures, in accordance with current government accounting pronouncements.
+For the years ended June 30, 2010 and 2009, net income from the securities lending activity amounted to approximately \$716,000 and \$247,000, respectively.